 As it slowly disappeared beneath the water line, the remnant of the only naval battle in Oklahoma history was forgotten.

 From its beginning with the bloody Battle of Wilson's Creek on August 10, 1861, to its end in surrender on June 23, 1865, the Civil War in the Indian Territory proved to be a test of valor and endurance for both sides.
 Author Steve Cottrell outlines the events that led up to the involvement of the Indian Territory in the war, the role of the Native Americans who took part in the war, and the effect this participation had on the war and this region in particular.
 As in the rest of the country, neighbor was pitted against neighbor, with members of the same tribes often fighting against each other.
-Cottrell describes in detail the guerrilla warfare, the surprise attacks, the all-out battles that spilled blood on the now peaceful state of Oklahoma.
+Cottrell describes in detail the guerilla warfare, the surprise attacks, the all-out battles that spilled blood on the now peaceful state of Oklahoma.
 In addition, he introduces the reader to the interesting and often colorful leaders of the military North and South, including the only Native American to attain a general's rank in the war, Gen. Stand Watie.

 The Recovery Effort

 Recovery efforts began in 1998 when Robert DeMoss of Cleveland, Oklahoma led a dive team to the Robert S. Kerr Reservoir to search for the wreck of the Williams.
 Through dedicated research and eyewitness accounts, he pinpointed a site in Robert S. Kerr Reservoir for his dive team to search.

 During the dive, the team found numerous remains of a Civil War era vessel, but there is nothing to signify that these remains are from the J.R.
 Williams.
 Among those items brought to the surface was what could be a portion of the steamboat's stern wheel.
 The wheel is strikingly similar to other steamboats used during this time frame.